Rafael Bello

 Rafael Bello (pronounced Rafael BE-YO), is a Dominican television and radio personality based in New York City.
-Bello, a two-time Emmy award winner, currently serves as the News Anchor for Noticias Univisión 41 "Al Despertar", WXTV-DT, Univision 41 New York after being the former early morning and midday anchor.
-Bello is also the Host and Executive Producer of his radio show "El Locker Room 1050 con Rafael Bello, on 1050 AM ESPN Deportes Radio New York.
-Bello formerly served as the Traffic and Entertainment Anchor on WNJU Telemundo 47 in "Noticiero 47 Primera Edicion" and also hosted feature and entertainment segments including his Emmy Award winner for best entertainment segment under the name "Pa la Calle con Rafa".
+Bello, a five-time Emmy award winner, who served as the News Anchor for Noticias Univisión 41 "Al Despertar", WXTV-DT, Univision 41 New York, now hosts his own The Rafael Bello Show on YouTube.
+Bello was the former early morning and midday anchor.
+Bello was also the host and Executive Producer of his sports radio show "El Locker Room 1050 con Rafael Bello" on 1050 AM ESPN Deportes Radio New York; but after ESPN closed all Spanish stations across the cUS, bello turned his show into "Desde las Gradas Podcast" on YouTube.
+Bello formerly served as the traffic and entertainment anchor on WNJU Telemundo 47 in "Noticiero 47 Primera Edicion" and also hosted feature and entertainment segments including his Emmy Award winner for best entertainment segment under the name "Pa la Calle con Rafa".

-For almost three years, Bello was Weekend Sports Anchor for "Noticiero 47 Fin de Semana", for which he was nominated as Best Sports Anchor in the 57th edition of the New York Emmy Awards.
+For almost three years, Bello was weekend sports anchor for "Noticiero 47 Fin de Semana", for which he was nominated as Best Sports Anchor in the 57th edition of the New York Emmy Awards.